trisweb/buildkern/README.md

 buildkern handles most of the process of downloading, compiling, installing, and cleaning your custom kernels, however it still leaves some of the process to you, primarily your kernel config.
 See above for how to generate one.

 Before you start, you should also edit the `buildkern` script file, with two key configuration params near the top: the folder you want your sources in (will be created, defaults to `$HOME/src/linux`), and where you want to store your config backups (defaults to `/config` in your source folder).
-You should also enter your kernel LOCALVERSION (the name of your custom kernel, usually a suffix) here, so that `--clean` can restrict itself to deleting only your custom kernels.

 ## Installing